xinam-is-not-a-miner/GravityCoin/XNODE.md

 -------------
  - Ubuntu 16.04+
  - Port **29100** is open
- - Libraries to build from hexxcoin source if you want to build it yourself
+ - Libraries to build from GravityCoin source if you want to build it yourself

 Step 0.
 ON VPS: Acquire the binaries
 ----------------------